-The great thing about the concept behind the Arduinos is that in many cases you can benefit from the work of others.
+The great/practical thing about the concept behind Arduinos is that in many cases you can benefit from the work of others.

-It does not matter which sensor you read or which actuator you want to drive: This has certainly someone else done before you.
-Most of the time, these people have written libraries that make it easier for you to work with the sensors/actuators.
-Often these libraries were then published as an open source project.
+It almost doesn't matter which sensor you want to read or which actuator you want to control: someone else has probably already done this before you.
+Most of the time, these people have written libraries that make working with the sensors/actuators easier.
+These libraries were often published as open source projects.

-So it happens that you can actually find libraries for almost any hardware that you can connect to the Arduino.
+This means that you can actually find corresponding libraries for almost every piece of hardware that you can connect to the Arduino.

-How to add libraries in ArduinoIDE is explained in the following article.
+How to add libraries in the ArduinoIDE is explained in the following article.

 Safety instructions